Upgrade from MariaDB Community Server to MariaDB Enterprise Server 10.4 on Ubuntu 20.04 LTS

 plugin_load_add option, then the option should also be removed.

-The MariaDB Enterprise Audit Plugin will automatically be installed after installing MariaDB Enterprise Server 10.4.
+The MariaDB Enterprise Audit Plugin will automatically be installed after installing MariaDB Enterprise Server 10.4 or later.

 When upgrading to MariaDB Enterprise Server, it is necessary to remove the existing installation of MariaDB Community Server, before installing MariaDB Enterprise Server.
 Otherwise, the package manager will refuse to install MariaDB Enterprise Server.